 How do we teach thinking skills at St Edmund's?

 Our aim is to create a whole school language for pupils and teachers so we can deepen our understanding of how we think and learn.
-A thinking curriculum is usually based on three aspects:
+Aspects we have chosen to focus on at the present time are:

 Teaching pupils to use visual tools and strategies (Thinking Maps)